-People who do not have stomach for this job will quit in a week, or in a month, and they will just suffer in work.
+You need to have the right personality to enjoy the job of a phone banker.
+And exactly this will be tested the most in an interview–your personality, and your attitude.
+People who do not have stomach for this job will quit it in a week, or in a month.
+They will just suffer in work.

 Motivation, attitude, sales skills

-Interviewers will try to find it out, with the help of targeted questions, and a role play.
+Interviewers will try to find it out, with the help of targeted questions (mostly situational and behavioral), and a role play.
 Let’s have a look at the second one now.
-(We will look at the common questions right after that.)
+(We will look at the common interview questions right after that.)

 Role play in an interview